 Huntsville Municipal Airport - UTS

 - Strategically located on the Interstate 45 corridor between Dallas and Houston, Huntsville has all the resources for growth and investment opportunities.
 Interstate 45 supports a complex system of seaports, terminals, warehousing, and distribution centers connecting two of the nation's largest urban areas, and serving as the primary gateway to and from the Port of Houston.
-Since it's establishment, Huntsville has become a prominent hub for expansion out of the Greater Houston area.
+Since the cities establishment, Huntsville has become a prominent hub for expansion out of the Greater Houston area.

 @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>